luanpotter/shattered-wilds/docs/lexicon/Stat/Resilience.md

 ## Example Usages

 * A Contested Check can be used to resist the effects of Noxious Gas or other poisons.
+* A Check can be used to resist the effects of heat or cold.